easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 # Basic usage

-Now we have installed and configured EasyBuild, we can start using it for what it is intended for: getting scientific software installed without breaking a sweat or having to resist the urge to shout out four-letter words.
+Now that we have installed and configured EasyBuild, we can start using it for what it is intended for: getting scientific software installed without breaking a sweat or having to resist the urge to shout out four-letter words.

 We will look at the high-level workflow first, and then cover each aspect in more detail.

-We will wrap things up by stepping through an example and offering a couple of exercises that will help to make you more familiar with the EasyBuild command line interface.
+A couple of exercises are available at the end to help to make you more familiar with the EasyBuild command line interface, so pay attention!

 ## Workflow